kaisukez/cancellation-token/README.md

 I copied some code from https://github.com/conradreuter/cancellationtoken which is the implementation of the withdrawn proposal.

-I also added some useful features that [conradreuter/cancellationtoken](https://github.com/conradreuter/cancellationtoken) doesn't have such as [Revealing Constructor Pattern](https://github.com/tc39/proposal-cancelable-promises/blob/0e769fda8e16bff0feffe964fddc43dcd86668ba/Cancel%20Tokens.md#for-the-creator), `CancellationError.ignore` and `Checkpoint.before`.
+I also added some useful features that [conradreuter/cancellationtoken](https://github.com/conradreuter/cancellationtoken) doesn't have such as [Revealing Constructor Pattern](https://github.com/tc39/proposal-cancelable-promises/blob/0e769fda8e16bff0feffe964fddc43dcd86668ba/Cancel%20Tokens.md#for-the-creator), `CancellationError.ignore` and `AsyncCheckpoint.before`.

 ## Examples